-The Guggenheim Museum under construction, via LOC.gov
+The Guggenheim Museum under construction, from Library of Congress.

 Museums are lightning rods for criticism.
 The most public of all buildings, they’re also the most vulnerable, and even long-accepted classics faced scorn in their infancy.
 Today we’re taking a look at vintage photographs of New York City’s famous museums while under construction.
 It’s hard to believe now, but Frank Lloyd Wright’s Guggenheim Museum endured fusillades of derision.
 Before it was finished in 1962 (six months after Wright’s death), it was called “the building that should be put in a museum to show how mad the 20th Century is.”

 The Guggenheim Museum from Library of Congress.

 The criticism most frequently leveled at the design was that it gave only slight attention to its stated purpose: displaying art.
 The low ceilings limited painting size and the outward slant of the wall prevented paintings from being hung on the plane they were designed to be seen on.
 There were also concerns about lighting, which were only alleviated in 1992 when the skylight was enlarged (p.s.
 Untapped highly recommends the Futurism exhibit up now!).